top of page

 As our Chief Investment Officer, I’ve been involved in many of the 150+ funding deals we’ve completed, as well as many deals that never went through.
 I’ve seen some wacky stuff when it comes to startup financials: hand-built spreadsheets that are a cross between an income statement and a balance sheet.
 Personal finances completely intertwined with company finances.
 Unbalanced balance sheets.
 Incorrect formulae.

-We have so many great companies and leaders apply for funding from us, CEOs and Founders who build innovative tech solutions and run companies generating $1M or more in annual revenue.
-But sometimes we dig into a company’s financials—just like any investor will—and they’re a mess.
-When a company’s financials are in disarray, we (and other investors) simply don’t have the right information to evaluate and fund them.
+We have so many great companies and leaders apply for funding from us, CEOs and founders who build innovative tech solutions and run companies generating $1M or more in annual revenue.
+But sometimes we dig into a company’s financials — just like any investor will — and they’re a mess.

-Stop using Excel or Sheets to track startup financials
+Stop using spreadsheets to track financials

 Jennifer Crofoot of Peterson Sullivan, a top Certified Public Accounting firm in the Pacific Northwest, says, “There’s no point in a company’s lifecycle when they should use Excel—even early on, when their finances might be fairly simple.”

-Moving from spreadsheets to accounting software
+Moving from spreadsheets to software

-It can be overwhelming to think about migrating financials from Excel or Sheets to accounting software, but the benefits definitely outweigh the costs.
+It can be overwhelming to think about migrating financials from Excel or Sheets to formal accounting software, but the benefits definitely outweigh the costs.

 A key benefit of accounting software, especially web-based programs, is that you can share your online account with your co-founder, accounting pro, or other advisors, so they can enter information and you all have the same view.